Stocks move mostly lower as bond yields resume their climb

 Las Vegas Sands climbed 2.1% after the casino and resort operator announced it would sell its Las Vegas properties to a private equity firm.
 The company, which will drop "Las Vegas" from its name, will focus on its holdings in Asia.

-Google's parent company fell 1% after the company said it would stop using customers' Internet browsing data to target and sell ads starting next year, responding to years of criticism from privacy advocates who have said the company is too invasive into its users' personal lives.
+Google's parent company fell 1.9% after saying it would stop using customers' Internet browsing data to target and sell ads starting next year, responding to years of criticism from privacy advocates who have said the company is too invasive into its users' personal lives.